haallen/CarND-Vehicle-Detection-P5/final_report.md

 ![alt text][image8]

 And here are the boxes with heatmap averaging.
-You can see that averaging results in a much better box.
+You can see that averaging results in a much better box around the white car.

 ![alt text][image9]